nandorfekete97/Wolfer/README.md

 # 🐺 Wolfer

 **Wolfer** is a web application that allows trainers to create and manage trainings, while users can sign up, maintain their profiles, and track personal bests.
 Wolfer was developed showcasing a React.js (Vite) frontend, connected to a ASP.NET backend, using an MSSQL database.
 During development SOLID principles were followed and Clean Code methodology was maintained.
-Different layers of the application are thorouhly tested.
+Different layers of the application are thoroughly tested.
 This is a solo project.

 ---